Technical Guide

 Quick Read

-- Symptom: Use this supporting Insight to decide whether a container failure should be validated from runtime, registry, network, or ingress first.
+- Symptom: Decide whether a container failure should be validated from runtime, registry, network, or ingress first.

 - Check first: Confirm whether the failure happens before the image is available, before the process is healthy, before services can resolve each other, or only at the user-facing edge.